thomas051083/psd-psw/_pswlf-2020/4-ppdevelopment.md

       <br>Change is the only constant in life.
 To stay ahead of change, one must adapt to life’s changes by enhancing your ability to cope with challenges especially during critical life stages from mid-life and beyond.
       <br>
       <br>Learning Outcomes:
-      <br>∙ Re-discover your interests, strengths and skills
+      <br>∙ Identify your interests, strengths and skills
-      <br>∙ Learn how to take stock of yourself and plan 5, 10 and 20 years ahead
+      <br>∙ Describe how to take stock of yourself and plan 5 - 20 years ahead
-      <br>∙ Find your motivation and reframe your mind
       <br>
-      <a href="http://www.csc.gov.sg">Click here to register.</a>
+      <a href="https://prepare-for-changes.eventbrite.sg">Click here to register.</a>
     </td>
     <td>
      <img src="/images/change2.jpg">